Regulations

 AML requirement

 All payees must have an approved AML check to ensure Calmony and yourself are not committing an AML breach.
-This can be done using the built-in tools, upload your own in-house AML checks, or request an AML exemption.
+This can be done using the built-in tools, uploading your own in-house AML checks, or requesting an AML exemption.

 Modulr FS Ltd (FRN: 900573) is licensed as an authorised E-Money Institution (EMI) and regulated by the Financial Conduct Authority (FCA).
 Calmony is a trading name of agentOS Proptech Group Ltd and is registered as a PSD agent with the Financial Services Authority, reference number 850923.